 Miss Tina and her superstar daughters have long supported and praised each other.
 From Tina taking that “Ring Off,” and marrying the love of her life, to Solange’s iconic wedding, to the ups and downs of being “Queen Bey,” the trio are the epitome of being there through the good and the bad.

-Tyra and her mom, Carolyn London, have an unshakable bond, recently penning a book together titled, Perfect is Boring: 10 Things My Crazy, Fierce Mama Taught Me About Beauty, Booty, and Being a Boss
+Tyra and her mom, Carolyn London, have an unshakable bond, penning a book together titled, Perfect is Boring: 10 Things My Crazy, Fierce Mama Taught Me About Beauty, Booty, and Being a Boss

 JAY-Z was always close to his single-parent mother, Gloria Carter, but was moved to tears when she finally shared with him that she found love.